thib3113/unifi-blockips-srv/README.md

 To flush all ips :
 `POST /flush?token=tatayoyo`

-token will be checked against ADD_CHECKSUM or RM_CHECKSUM .
+token will be checked against `ADD_CHECKSUM` or `RM_CHECKSUM` (flush will use `RM_CHECKSUM`) .
 You can use this site to generate your checksum : https://emn178.github.io/online-tools/sha256.html

 To secure data in the container, you can pass ENV via `/app/.env` ( respecting .env format ) .